dfsp-spirit/neuroformats-rs/README.md

 # neuroformats
 Handling of structural neuroimaging file formats for [Rust](https://www.rust-lang.org/).

 The `neuroformats` crate provides access to structural neuroimaging data in Rust by implementing parsers for various file formats.
-The focus is on surface-based brain morphometry data, as produced from 3D MRI images by tools like [FreeSurfer](http://freesurfer.net/), [CAT12](http://www.neuro.uni-jena.de/cat/) and others.
+The focus is on surface-based brain morphometry data, as produced from 3D or 4D magnetic resonance imaging (MRI) data by neuroimaging software suites like [FreeSurfer](http://freesurfer.net/), [CAT12](http://www.neuro.uni-jena.de/cat/) and others.

+## Background

+In surface-based neuroimaging, basically meshes representing the 3D structure of the human cortex are reconstructed from a segmented 3D brain image.
+Then properties of the human brain, like the thickness of the cortex at a specific position, are computed from the reconstruction and stored as per-vertex data for the mesh.

 ## Installation